 The Value of Design Maturity in the marketplace is influenced by emerging and evolving needs.
 Two years ago, the conversation around the design was not whether it was valuable but where else the practice could be applied within an organisation.

-Now nearing the end of 2022, we are entering a new phase in the conversation around the value of design.
+Now we are entering a new phase in the conversation around the value of design.
 So, markets feel pressure from inflation, changing customer needs, and political forces worldwide, businesses have had to respond quickly.
 Companies must be effective and efficient to ensure they are utilising their time and resources to maximise profits.

 Again design is part of this critical conversation.
 After explosive growth and expansion, the industry is going through a contraction.
 Organisations understand the importance of metrics and measurement.
 And now, the questions are, how do we measure the value of design?
 Should it be evaluated like traditional business metrics such as sales, net profit, and gross profit?
 In this way, design is critical for businesses.
 However, the metrics by which it is measured is being re-evaluated.

 In an environment where businesses must balance their financial growth with pressing social issues such as diversity and inclusion, the argument can be made that design provides value outside traditional financial metrics.